iRemotech

 That distinction matters because native mobile apps can evaluate far more than a browser fingerprint.
 They can assess combinations of:

-That is why buyers who begin with browser tools often end up searching for cloud-phone solutions later.
-The original tool did not fail at its own job.
-It just solved the wrong layer.
+That is why teams that begin with browser tools often later evaluate cloud-phone solutions as the workflow moves deeper into app-native operations.
+The original tool did not fail at its own job; it addressed a different layer.

 In those cases, a cloud phone can be unnecessary overhead.